Millions of Americans get injured at work every single year. And yet, not all of…

 The judge presiding over the case, San Francisco Superior Court Judge Curtis Karnow, had requested clarification of the specifics, which have now been provided.
 The settlement is to be discussed with the plaintiffs’ attorneys, with any amendments to be presented to the court for approval.

-It should be noted that, even where drivers opt in to the insurance, they could pursue certain claims, such as the unfair competitions claims included in Ghazi’s original suit.
+It should be noted that, even where drivers opt into the insurance, they could pursue certain claims, such as the unfair competition claims included in Ghazi’s original suit.

 If you have filed a worker’s compensation claim after being injured or contracting an illness at work only to have it rejected by either your employer or their insurance company, you do not have to simply accept this.
 Losing wages through being unable to work after a workplace injury